whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-30-Popsugar-Must-Have-Subscription-Box-July-2015-Review-Coupon.md

 <DD>Retail Value $19.99</DD>
 </DL>

 <p>I'm super happy that Popsugar decided to include a portable toothbrush and an electric one too!
 I travel quite frequently so I can totally use this.
-Currently I use a Sonic electric toothbrush, but it can be a bit heavy and bulky to travel.
+Currently I use a Philips Sonicare electric toothbrush, but it can be a bit heavy and bulky to travel.
 Now I don't need to and can use this instead, yay!</p>

 <center><img src='/images/PopsugarJuly2015Toothbrush2.jpg'></center>